 Vitiligo (aka leukoderma) is an autoimmune skin disease in which the absence of melanocytes (pigment-producing cells) cause a decreased pigmentation (coloration) in the skin.
-The body creates antibodies directed against the melanocytes themselves, causing white patches.
+Learn about natural approaches to healing this autoimmune disorder.

 In the United States, 1 to 2 million people have the disorder.
 Most people with vitiligo develop it before their 40th birthday.
 The disorder affects all races and both sexes equally.
 Vitiligo is temporary in one-third of those diagnosed with it.